oorrwullie/yii2-babelfishfood/README.md

 ```

-To use the built-in CRUD to administrate langugaes add the following to backend/config/main.php:
+To use the built-in CRUD to administrate languages, add the following to backend/config/main.php:

 ```php
 'modules' => [